 - Keep small objects away from children.
-Needles, pins, coins and beads can be deadly if swallowed. - Never let children play with plastic bags. - Help prevent poisoning by keeping all cleaning supplies, chemicals, medicine and cosmetics out of reach or in child-proof cabinets. - Make sure there is a smoke alarm on every level of your home, and test the batteries every six months.
+Needles, pins, coins, and beads can be deadly if swallowed. - Never let children play with plastic bags. - Help prevent poisoning by keeping all cleaning supplies, chemicals, medicine, and cosmetics out of reach or in child-proof cabinets. - Make sure there is a smoke alarm on every level of your home.
 Install carbon monoxide alarms on every level of the home, especially near sleeping areas.
-Check batteries twice a year. - Hold a mock fire drill with your grandchildren.
-Plan escape routes and arrange for a safe meeting place outside. - Develop and practice a fire escape plan, with two ways out of the home. - Use approved safety gates at the top and bottom of stairs, and attach them to the wall, if possible. - Give children your full and undivided attention when they are in and around water. - Keep cribs clear of objects, and make sure babies sleep alone, on their backs and in a crib every time they sleep. - Keep all medicine up and away and out of sight of children, even medicine you take every day.
-Be alert to medicine stored in other locations, like pills in purses, vitamins on counters and medicine on nightstands. - Program the Poison Help line into your phone and post it in your home where caregivers can find it easily in an emergency: 1-800-222-1222. - Secure televisions by mounting to the wall or placing on a low, stable piece of furniture. - Install window guards or window stops to keep children from falling out of windows.
+Check batteries every six months. - Hold a mock fire drill with your grandchildren.
+Plan escape routes and arrange for a safe meeting place outside of your home. - Develop and practice a fire escape plan, with two ways out of the home. - Use approved safety gates at the top and bottom of stairs, and attach them to the wall, if possible. - Give children your full and undivided attention when they are in and around water. - Keep cribs clear of objects, and make sure babies sleep alone, on their backs, and in a crib every time they sleep. - Keep all medicine up and away and out of sight of children, even medicine you take every day.
+Be alert to medicine stored in other locations, like pills in purses, vitamins on counters and medicine on nightstands. - Secure televisions by mounting to the wall or placing on a low, stable piece of furniture. - Install window guards or window stops to keep children from falling out of windows.